amymcgovern/pyparrot/README.md

 # pyparrot
 Python interface for Parrot Drones

-This is a redesign of my initial pymambo repository.
-It is more general and handles both the wifi and BLE interfaces and will also handle flying other parrot drones (testing a Bebop now).
+This is a redesign of my [pymambo](https://github.com/amymcgovern/pymambo) repository.
+It is more general and handles both the wifi and BLE interfaces for the mambvo and also handles flying other parrot drones (tested on the Bebop 2).

 This interface was developed to teach kids (K-12) STEM concepts (programming, math, and more) by having them program a drone to fly autonomously.
 Anyone can use it who is interested in autonomous drone programming!